merithub/online-virtual-classroom/README.md

 # online-virtual-classroom

 Steps to integrate API:
-Create JWT token from the {CLIENT_ID}, {CLIENT_SECRET}
+1.Create JWT token from the {CLIENT_ID}, {CLIENT_SECRET}
-Get authToken from MeritHub API
+2.Get authToken from MeritHub API
-Add users in your account and get their userId Schedule a class with authToken and userId
-Add/Remove users in class with classId, authToken & userId CLIENT_ID and networkId are the same.
+3.Add users in your account and get their userId 4.Schedule a class with authToken and userId 5.Add/Remove users in class with classId, authToken & userId 6.CLIENT_ID and networkId are the same.

 You can generate JWT in any language and integrate our API in any server side language.
 We are providing a PHP sample here.
 If you need the same in any other language, please contact us.

-Create a jwt at your end to request a token (PHP).
+# Create a jwt at your end to request a token (PHP).
 Replace {CLIENT_ID}, {CLIENT_SECRET}  in php code.

 function base64url_encode($str) {